 Makes Your Research Paper Better: Very frequently, students find that as they research, their topic changes.
 You may narrow your topic to something more interesting to you, or more specific and interesting.
 Generally, you will end up with a much better final research paper if you've given yourself time to go through the research process, learning and changing your ideas as you discover new things.

 Gets You Ready to Write: In addition, by finding your sources first, you are going to be prepared to just sit down and write when it comes to doing your research paper.
 By doing an annotated bibliography, you are forced to actually read the sources as you find them so that you make sure they really are helping you on your topic.
 There is nothing worse than finding at the last minute that none of your sources really say what you want them to!
 For my course, this is a separate assignment, but some instructors may have this as a part of the final research paper.

 Example of Student Bibliography

-See Annotated Bibliography Sample for an example of an Annotated Bibliography paper by a student.
-This paper is on the topic of Senior Hunger and the sample includes MLA style, as well as links and videos describing APA and Chicago styles for Bibliography.
+See an example of an annotated bibliography paper by a student.
+This paper is on the topic of senior hunger and the sample includes MLA style, as well as links and videos describing APA and Chicago styles for bibliography.

 Virginia Kearney (author) from United States on June 20, 2017: